Advertising: Traditional media

-Radio advertisements are broadcast as radio waves to the air from a transmitter to an antenna and a thus to a receiving device.
+Radio advertisements are broadcast as radio waves from a transmitter to an antenna and thus to a receiving device.
+Increasingly radio is transmitted via the internet.
 Airtime is purchased from a station or network in exchange for airing the commercials.
 While radio has the limitation of being restricted to sound, proponents of radio advertising often cite this as an advantage.
-Radio is an expanding medium that can be found on air, and also online.
-According to Arbitron, radio has approximately 241.6 million weekly listeners, or more than 93 percent of the U.S. population.
+According Nielsen Media Research data published by the Radio Advertising Bureau, 82% of people in the US aged 12 and older listened to terrestrial radio in a given week, in 2022.